Medical Reserve Corps

 Ocala, FL 34471

-The Florida Medical Reserve Corps (MRC) network helps facilitate the use of private volunteers in emergency response.
+The Florida Medical Reserve Corps (MRC) network helps facilitate the use of volunteers in emergency response.

-The mission of the MRC is to augment local health and medical staff with pre-identified, trained, and credentialed MRC volunteers.
+The mission of the MRC is to enhance local health and medical staff with pre-identified, trained, and credentialed MRC volunteers.

 Volunteer today!
 Contact the DOH-Marion volunteer coordinator at 352-644-2742.

-You can find more information on the Medical Reserve Corps page.
+You can find more information on the Medical Reserve Corps webpage.

 Connect with DOH